zeek/zeek/scripts/base/frameworks/config/index.rst

 Package: base/frameworks/config
 ===============================

-The configuration framework provides a way to change the Bro configuration in "option" values at run-time.
+The configuration framework provides a way to change the Zeek configuration in "option" values at run-time.

 :doc:`/scripts/base/frameworks/config/__load__.zeek`